rtsmith134/device-locator/README.md

     or Android settings, Device Locator will *not* work)
   * all requested permissions (location, send SMS, phone state)
-  * to be active and running (i.e. if you force-stop the app in Android settings, it will not work anymore)
+  * to be active and running (i.e. if you force-stop the app in Android settings, it may not work anymore)

 Why does it show a permanent notification?
 ------------------------------------------

-1. If an app (which is not the default SMS app) wants to receive incoming SMS messages, it must run in the background.
+On Android 8+, an app (which is not the default SMS app) which wants to receive incoming SMS messages must run in the background.

-1. When an app runs in the background, it will be killed by Android (app standby/doze mode) after some time unless it shows a permanent notification.
+When an app runs in the background, it will be killed by Android (app standby/doze mode) after some time unless it shows a permanent notification.

+To hide the notification, hide the app's notification channel "Service status".

 Can I contribute to this app?